 Nurses and midwives form the largest collective professional group within the NHS.
-One in every five are from BME backgrounds, rising to much higher levels (up to 40 per cent) in some regions and parts of the country, such as London.
-Yet, very often, the opportunities and experiences that BME nurses and midwives (and BME staff in general) receive do not always correspond to the values upon which the NHS proudly stands.
+One in every five are from ethnic minority backgrounds, rising to much higher levels (up to 40%) in some regions and parts of the country, such as London.